wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 *ERROR - Path validation error: Could not match http://minio:9000/wis2box-incoming/not-a-valid-path/randomfile.txt to dataset, path should include one of the following: ...*

-The file was forwarded by the wis2box-ftp service to the 'wis2box-incoming' bucket in MinIO, but the path did not match any of the dataset-ids defined in your wis2box instance, resulting in an error.
+The file was forwarded by the wis2box-ftp service to the 'wis2box-incoming' bucket in MinIO, but the path did not match any of the dataset identifiers defined in your wis2box instance, resulting in an error.

-You can try to same using `ftp` from the command line:
+You can also use `ftp` from the command line:

 ```bash
 ftp username.wis2.training
 ```
-Login using the credentials you defined in the `wis2box-ftp.env` for the `FTP_USER` and `FTP_PASS` environment variables, and then you can create a directory and upload a file as follows:
+Login using the credentials defined in `wis2box-ftp.env` for the `FTP_USER` and `FTP_PASS` environment variables, and then create a directory and upload a file as follows:

 ```bash
 mkdir not-a-valid-path